arpadroid/stylesheet-bundler/README.md

         </li>
         <li>
             <p>
-                Copy the **Guardfile** used in this repo and drop it at the root of your project, modify as needed.
+                Copy the <b>Guardfile</b> used in this repo and drop it at the root of your project, modify as needed.
             </p>
         </li>
         <li>
             <p>
-                Using the CLI, go to the root of your project's source code (the same location where your **Guardfile** is), and run the command **guard**.
+                Using the CLI, go to the root of your project's source code (the same location where your <b>Guardfile</b> is), and run the command <b>guard</b>.
             </p>
         </li>
         <li>